Chief-ikehi/region-based-rotation/README.md

 To implement the solution, we chose a Flask-based API that will serve as the backend for handling question assignments.
 The architecture is designed to accommodate the following requirements:

-API Endpoints: Create endpoints to fetch questions based on the user’s region.
+**API Endpoints**: Create endpoints to fetch questions based on the user’s region.
-Dynamic Assignment: Implement logic to dynamically assign questions based on the current cycle and region.
+**Dynamic Assignment**: Implement logic to dynamically assign questions based on the current cycle and region.
-Caching: Utilize caching mechanisms to improve performance and response times, particularly for frequently accessed data.
+**Caching**: Utilize caching mechanisms to improve performance and response times, particularly for frequently accessed data.
 Technology Stack
 Framework: Flask for building the RESTful API.
 Database: A simple in-memory structure for this implementation, with future potential for a more robust database solution (e.g., PostgreSQL, MongoDB).